trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

     is marked appropriately as such.
 The reflected boundary names are appended with `_R` (for reflected) in the mesh file.
 For instance, the reflected version of the boundary `bottom` has the name `bottom_R` or the boundary named `circle` has the reflected boundary counterpart named `circle_R`.
+These can be changed as desired by editing the mesh file.

 ## Changing the reflection line

+It is also possible to create a symmetry boundary composed of multiple be co-linear segments.

-We remove the current mesh that was just generated and re-plot the model curves and background grid.
+To change the line along which the mesh is reflected, we remove the current mesh that was just generated and re-plot the model curves and background grid.
 ```julia
 remove_mesh!(symmetric_mesh)